ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 with trusted auditors or monitors directly, with expectations of privacy sensitive data being handled according to whatever privacy policy is agreed on between client and trusted party.

+Despite the privacy risks with sharing SCTs there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT.
+This is because the site's logs would already indicate that the client is accessing that site.
+In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs that could be shared with auditors.
+Auditors can use this information to detect logs that misbehaves by not including certificates within the time period stipulated by the MMD metadata.

+Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other log clients.
+This "safety in numbers" can be achieved by requiring gossiping of STHs only of a certain "freshness" while also refusing to gossip about STHs from logs with too high an STH issuance frequency (see {{STH pollination}}.

 # Terminology and data flow